 The fresh water tank is filled from a fill deck plate marked "WATER".
-It is located on the port side of the engine splash well.
-Before filling the tank, verify the quality of the water and make sure area around the fill is free of containments that could enter the tank.
-While filling, verify the tank is venting through the tank vent which is located adjacent to the water fill.
+It is located on the starboard side of the console seat.
+Before filling the tank, verify the quality of the water and make sure area around the fill is free of containments that could enter the tank While filling, verify the tank is venting through the tank vent which is located on the front side of console seat.
 An absence of air escaping from the vent may indicate a blockage or kink in the vent line.
 This will result in the tank failing to fill all the way which will show in water flowing out of the fill well before coming out of the vent.
 It will also diminish the performance of the fresh water system as a blocked vent will create a vacuum in the tank as water is used, thereby resulting in less water to the pump, continuous cycling of the pump and loss of water pressure.
 This could ultimately result in damage to the pump.
 Check the vent line periodically to ensure there are no kinks or blocks.